NotEnoughMods/NotEnoughModPolling/README.md

 Contact
 ------------
-You can contact SinZ or NightKev in #test at EsperNet.
+You can contact us at the NEM Discord server: <https://discord.gg/D7vNaZM>.

 Credits
 ------------